Which is the best carpet cleaning method?

 My complete 10-step process consists of pre-inspecting, pre-spotting, pre-spraying, and pre-grooming your carpet to prepare for a powerful rotary extraction method that uses high pressure hot water and effective cleaning agents.
 The water, cleaning agents, dirt and other contaminants are immediately and thoroughly "extracted” from the carpet by a very powerful, truck-mounted vacuum system, leaving your carpets deeply cleaned, soft, fresh, and free of soil-attracting residue.

-- Temperature: the proper (hot) water temperature for maximum effectiveness
+- Temperature: the proper (very hot) water temperature for maximum effectiveness

 - Agitation: the scrubbing techniques and equipment